camkennedy/Portfolio/README.md

+# This repository under development, but hoping to have it complete in a few weeks.

 # Cameron's Portfolio of Public Projects
 This repository showcases some of the more interesting technical projects I've developed that can be shared publicly, highlighting data science and analytics solutions to business problems.